Updated at: May 18, 2021

 Aykan Inan, Ravensburg-Weingarten Univeristy of Applied Sciences, Germany

 Matthew Sorell, University of Adelaide, Australia

-50 PhD students, researchers, domain experts
+Master and PhD students, researchers, domain experts

 The course will include talks, OSINT and tabletop exercises, online CTF competition, working in small groups of participants.